 Bigger than any German market I’ve been to, the Birmingham one feels like endless wooden stalls.

 Over 5 million visitors visit the market in Birmingham each year.
 Interestingly, it started in an attempt to bring a taste of traditional German markets to Britain to inspire British visitors to head to Germany for the real deal.

 Bratwurst, steins of beer, gingerbread, ornaments, nutcrackers and tons of other trinkets are available to feast upon and purchase.
 It’s a jolly good time.

 We wandered the stalls for a while, but then set our sights on the gluhwein (mulled wine) stalls.
 Like at any German market, you put down a deposit on a mug and then only pay for refills of hot wine.
 If you return the mug, you’ll get your deposit back.
 Otherwise, you can take it with you as a keepsake.

-After a few mugs of gluhwein, we headed to The Stable for festive cider / ales (I tried a orange cinnamon cider with nutmeg), and ordered a few pizzas to share.
+After a few mugs of gluhwein, we headed to The Stable for festive cider and ales (I tried a orange cinnamon cider with nutmeg), and pizzas to share.

 Before I knew it, it was time to head back to London.